Catherine Hammerton

 These ideas culminate as objects and texts; conversations of kinship, sisterhood and sameness.
 Overlooked blooms seemingly gathered from these beloved places and spaces in moments lost to time, silently saying the things we hold within.
 Making as a tool for remembering, honouring the lore of my childhood and celebrating what is to be found in the loss.

-When I am not in my studio making work or teaching, I can mostly be found flying kites at the beach with my young daughter or planting seeds to inspire new works in our garden.
+When I am not in my studio, at The Model House in Llantrisant, I can mostly be found flying kites at the beach with my young daughter or planting seeds to inspire new works in our garden.
 Ever the dreamer.

 Portrait and studio images by Papur Haus.